Twins Spring Training

 The Twins’ bullpen is located next to the third base grandstand and fans can look into it from the aisle that runs alongside section 217.
 The much smaller visitors’ bullpen is at the end of the right field line and is far removed from any fan viewing areas.

-The stadium's only scoreboard is in left-center field.
+The stadium's main scoreboard is in left-center field.
 It has a bottom LCD panel that lists player stats for that day's game.
+For fans sitting in the outfield an LED linescore board can be viewed on the facade behind home plate.
+There are no video boards within the venue.

 Practice Fields